 As you start the roasting, don’t get your eyes off the beans.
 You will need to watch out for color change from green to yellow to light brown.
 Also, you will notice a difference in odors coming from the warming beans.
 It should be from a grassy scent to a toasty aroma.
 The first sign that your beans are starting to roast is the sound of the first crack, when the crease in the bean opens up to release trapped moisture.

 Some people stop after the first crack.
 But if you want a deeper flavor, then continue to roast.
 Basically, how long you roast your beans depend on your taste.
 There are 3 roast levels; Vienna or French toast, Full city and City.
 Each level has several graduations within it.
 The more you roast, the darker the bean.

 City is the lightest roast and occurs after the first crack.
-This light brown stage is attained after around 8-10 minutes, when the temperature is at 370 F. Flavors at this stage can be floral, malty or nutty, depending on the type of bean you chose.
-The second stage (full city) is attained when the temperature is nearly 400 F. This gives you a deeper chocolate raspberry and is common among commercial beans.
+This light brown stage is attained after around 8-10 minutes, when the temperature is at 370 degrees F. Flavors at this stage can be floral, malty or nutty, depending on the type of bean you chose.
+The second stage (full city) is attained when the temperature is nearly 400 degrees F. This gives you a deeper chocolate raspberry and is common among commercial beans.
 The last stage (French roast) will give very dark roasts.
 These beans are left in the roaster up to the second crack.

 4.Store your beans